flimflam-austin/hugo-cms-test/content/quick_reads/20180504-18-05-02-blind-spot-breakthrough/index.md

       eventually led to this new rule.
     _key: card-2-570e3912-8deb-4d8b-8ceb-adac74ff6246
   - order: 2
+    useCheckmark: false
     body: >-
       ## Will It Work?
 Is it Enough?

-      According to a 2017 Insurance Institute for Highway Safety (IIHS) study, **backup cameras reduced backup related crashes by 17%.**
+      According to a 2017 Insurance Institute for Highway Safety (IIHS) study,**backup cameras reduced backup related crashes by 17%.**

-      HOWEVER, a 2018 IIHS study found that cars equipped with backup cameras **AND rear breaking systems with parking sensors** can reduce backup related crash rates by **75%.**
+      HOWEVER, a 2018 IIHS study found that cars equipped with backup cameras**AND rear breaking systems with parking sensors** can reduce backup related crash rates by**75%.**
     _key: card-3-6a10ce90-1787-41fc-92df-d2e40c07cae0
   - order: 3
+    useCheckmark: true
     body: >-
       Backup crashes account for about 2% of all passenger vehicle accidents, according to data from the National Highway Traffic Safety Administration.